Animal Behaviorist- (defined by the American Veterinary Medical Association) A person holding a PhD or DVM specializing in animal behavior.

 Behavior Modification-long term alteration of behavior and/reactionary patterns.
 This altercation can be accomplished in a variety of ways.

 Positive Reinforcement-The use of a reward (or varying forms) to encourage a specific behavior to continue/be repeated.
-(The addition of to reinforce/encourage a behavior).
+(The addition of something to reinforce/encourage a behavior).
 Example: Giving a dog a treat for sitting when told.

 Negative Punishment-The removal of a pleasant experience (reward) to discourage a behavior from being repeated.
 Example: Pulling a treat away from a dog who is snapping at the treat (or hand holding the treat)